 Instead: Observed clearly we see that Life is not so solid, it emerges as a vivid flow of energy within the embrace of a boundless spaciousness.
 That being the case, we see for ourselves that grasping at anything doesn't really work.

-At that point, we may feel free enough to relax, lighten up, and really live the dream.
+At that point, we may feel free enough to relax, lighten up, to grab the oars when we need to, lay them down when we need to.
+Then, we can really live the dream.

 How cool is that?

 (* "Imagine" is actually one of my favorite songs. )